 Indian Mounds a Sacred Place of Burial: Cultural Landscape Study and Messaging Plan:

 Foreword: "The landscape of Indian Mounds is a sacred place of burial.
 It is a cemetery built by ancestors of living people.
 The place has deep significance to the Upper Sioux Community, Lower Sioux Community, Shakopee Mdewakanton Sioux Community, Prairie Island Indian Community, Ho-Chunk Nation of Wisconsin, Iowa Tribe of Kansas and Nebraska, Sisseton-Wahpeton Oyate, and other descendants of those who are buried here.
 It is home to the only known remaining burial mounds within the Minneapolis-Saint Paul urban core.

 One major purpose is identification of an appropriate process for The City of Saint Paul Parks and Recreation Department to use for including associated Indigenous communities in decision making about sites that are significant to them.
 The project team sought to accomplish this by undertaking a collaborative approach, and adjusting the process in response to guidance from Tribal Historic Preservation Officers (THPOs).
-More description of the process is included in Chapter 1.

 The collaboration informed development of a vision grounded in understanding of Indian Mounds as a sacred site.
 It also resulted in recommendations that preserve the sacred site and to create a partnership between the City and Tribes to work together in making decisions about and caring for the landscape.